 What is Hypercholesterolemia?

-Cholesterol is a waxy, fat-like substance that travels throughout the body in blood.
-It is important because it helps create the outer coating of our cells and aids the body in making vitamin D and certain hormones.1
+Cholesterol is a waxy substance that travels throughout the body in blood.
+It is important because it helps create the outer coating of our cells.
+It also aids the body in making vitamin D and certain hormones.1

-The body makes the cholesterol it needs; however, you also get it in your diet.
-A high level of cholesterol in your blood (hypercholesterolemia) can be dangerous.
-Over time, cholesterol and fat can build up in the inner walls of the arteries that supply blood to your heart, causing a narrowing of these arteries, a major cause of heart (or cardiovascular) disease.1
+The body makes the cholesterol it needs, but you also get it in your diet.
+However, excessively high levels of cholesterol in your blood (hypercholesterolemia) can be dangerous.
+Over time, cholesterol and fat can build up in the inner walls of the arteries that supply blood to your heart.
+This causes narrowing of these arteries, a major cause of heart (or cardiovascular) disease.1

-Control of lipid (fat in blood) levels is one of the most effective strategies for CVD prevention.
-It is well understood that the buildup of cholesterol-rich low-density lipoprotein-cholesterol (LDL-C, or “bad cholesterol”) over time leads to the narrowing of arteries—a condition called atherosclerosis—that increases the risk of CVD.2 Excess amounts of dietary fats get absorbed by the body and raise the level of LDL-C in the blood.
+Buildup of LDL-C, or “bad cholesterol” over time leads to the narrowing of arteries—a condition called atherosclerosis.
+This increases the risk of CVD.2 Excess amounts of dietary fats get absorbed by the body and raise the level of LDL-C in the blood.
 Saturated and trans fats in the diet raise blood levels of LDL-C, thereby increasing the risk of heart disease.
-Foods that are high in animal fat (full-fat milk, cheese, meat) and/or are prepared with butter, shortening, or partially hydrogenated oils (cookies and cakes) are often the main culprits.1
+Foods high in animal fat (full-fat milk, cheese, meat); foods prepared with butter, shortening, or partially hydrogenated oils; and sweets (cookies and cakes) are often the main culprits.1

 - American College of Cardiology (ACC) CardioSmart.
-High cholesterol. www.cardiosmart.org/Heart-Conditions/High-Cholesterol.
-Accessed November 20, 2019.
+High cholesterol.
+Last Edited September 8, 2021. www.cardiosmart.org/Heart-Conditions/High-Cholesterol

 - Agabiti Rosei E, Salvetti M. Management of hypercholesterolemia, appropriateness of therapeutic approaches and new drugs in patients with high cardiovascular risk.
 High Blood Press Cardiovasc Prev.
 2016;23:217-230.